sponnet/locals-faucetserver/README.md

 # prerequisites

 - A running local GETH node. ( or access to a node ) with RPC-JSON enabled.
-- A free Firebase account to host the queue

 # installing